Are frozen wind turbines to blame for Texas power outages?

 In ERCOT’s plan for this winter, it expected that thermal and hydro resources, i.e. gas, coal and water, would need to generate 67,000 megawatts per hour during a high demand event to support the state.
 This didn’t take into account a historic snow storm where demand would increase and supply would be threatened.

-So yes, there are some issues with renewable energies during extreme weather events, but those issues are only a sliver of a larger problem that has left hundreds of thousand in the dark.
+So yes, there are some issues with renewable energies during extreme weather events, but those issues are only a sliver of a larger problem that left hundreds of thousands of Texans in the dark.